 By the 1990s Johnnie Cochran became known for handling celebrity criminal cases.
 His clients included rapper Tupac Shakur, singer Michael Jackson, former football player Jim Brown, and former Black Panther Geronimo Pratt.
 Cochran also represented Reginald Oliver Denny, the white trucker beaten by a mob during the 1992 Los Angeles Riots.
 However Cochran will forever be remembered as the lead attorney in the 1995 O.J.
 Simpson Trial where he engineered an acquittal for defendant Simpson.
 His last major cases came in 2001 when he won an $8.7 million settlement against the City of New York in the Abner Louima police brutality case and 2002 when he successfully defended Sean “Diddy” Combs on a stolen weapons charge.

-Johnnie Cochran, Jr. died on March 29, 2005 in Los Angeles at the age of 67 from a brain tumor.
+Johnnie Cochran, Jr., a member of Kappa Alpha Psi Fraternity, died on March 29, 2005 in Los Angeles at the age of 67 from a brain tumor.